 If P4V detects any conflicts upon checkin, a question mark appears on the stream icon in the changelist and you cannot submit the changelist.

 P4V provides different ways to resolve conflicts.
-For details, see "Resolving streams" on page 157.
+For details, see "Resolving stream specs" on the facing page.

 To edit a stream in private: